-Each year the BTO provide a number of grants of up to £200, to support young people looking to visit one of the accredited British and Irish Bird Observatories.
+Each year the BTO provide a number of grants of up to £250, to support young people looking to visit one of the accredited British and Irish Bird Observatories.

-Applicants will need to provide:
+To apply you will need to provide:

 Applications are considered by a committee comprising a member of the Ringing Committee, a representative from the Bird Observatories Council, two members of staff appointed by the BTO Director and an independent monitor.
 Funding for these grants is provided by a generous donation, matched by BTO funds.

 If you would like to support young birders please email us at fundraising [at] bto.org.

 Our second round of applications for 2022 will close 11.59pm on the 14th of August.
 You can still apply if you will have completed your time at the Bird Observatory, as we can reimburse you for costs already spent.
 To apply, fill in and submit the application form below.
 If you would need financial support to pay for your stay before the deadline has passed, please let us know in your application as we may be able to help.